buddypress/wp-cli-buddypress/readme.md

 ## Setup

 * Install [wp-cli](https://wp-cli.org)
 * Install wp-cli-buddypress.
 Manuall installation is recommended, though Composer installation should work too.
 See https://github.com/wp-cli/wp-cli/wiki/Community-Packages for information.
 * Inside of a WP installation, type `wp bp`.
 You should see a list of available commands.

 ## Changelog

+### 1.4.0
+* New commands: `bp xprofile list_fields`, `bp xprofile delete_field`

 ### 1.3.1